fuchsnj/bounds/README.md

 You can use the four basic arithmetic operations on these ranges. (add, subtract, multiply, divide)

 ## Implementation Details
-This library adheres to "real" math, and does not respect integer math, or floating point precision issues.
+This library adheres to "real" math, and does not respect integer math (overflow / underflow), or floating point precision issues.
 It was designed to be used with `BigRational`, but is generic so it can be used with others.
 If this is used with types that can overflow, round, accumulate errors, etc. no guarantees are made.